 Companies planning to hold annual meetings virtually should also consider whether any revisions to proxy statement disclosure regarding virtual meeting practices would be appropriate to clarify procedures for shareholders to virtually attend and vote at meetings, even if they held a virtual meeting during 2020.

 Companies may want to explain in the proxy statement how they will handle technical glitches that may occur during the meeting and whether there will be telephonic or Internet-based help lines for shareholder support during the meetings.
-It can be useful to describe how question and answer sessions will be handled at the meeting and whether proof of share ownership must be provided when submitting a question.
+It can be useful to describe how question and answer sessions will be handled at the meeting, such as whether questions may (or must) be submitted in advance of the meeting or only during the meeting and whether proof of share ownership must be provided when submitting a question.
 Companies that schedule the question and answer session to occur after the voting is completed and the formal meeting is adjourned in order to minimize the impact of technical glitches on the proposals being voted upon should clearly disclose that fact.